 I enjoyed the first 70% of this book (this book is about 440 pages), I thought it was so well written and I was already itching to give out my second 5 stars this year on Goodreads to a literary fiction novel butI think this book fell apart in its last 100 pages.
 First of all, I did not like how the author described love.
 It was like some kind of compulsion that you can’t help or get away from.
 The love she described in the book was outright abusive and I couldn’t understand how she didn’t see it.
 Cora Allbright, Leni’s mother, stays with her abusive husband because she loves him so much and she constantly tells Leni that this is what love is and how she doesn’t think she can live without Ernt so she keeps her and her daughter in this violent home.

-I also just did not feel the chemistry between Michael and Leni, I wasn’t rooting for them.
+I also just did not feel the chemistry between Matthew and Leni, I wasn’t rooting for them.
 I just wanted Leni to leave such a terrible home and go off to college and find herself.
-I was glad that she found a friend in Michael who she could confide in and be herself with and I wish Hannah could have left it at that.
+I was glad that she found a friend in Matthew who she could confide in and be herself with and I wish Hannah could have left it at that.
 Almost every woman in this book is weak and under some kind of patriarchy influence, except of course the stereotypical strong, black woman who is big and tall and is called Large Marge.

 I was holding my breath the first 70% of the book waiting for Ernt’s paranoid doomsday prepping to come to a head but the ending left me very unsatisfied and it needed an editor to clean it up.
 Hannah goes from literary slow burn to soap opera real quick towards the end and I couldn’t catch my breath going from one extreme to the next.